emiruz/1brc/README.md

 user    7m14.640s
 sys     0m5.075s
 ```
-At the time of writing the best known single
+At the time of writing the best known single threaded
-threaded solution completed in ~25s.
+solution completed in about 25s.
+At around 250-300
+LoC.

 3. [1brc_lcrs.f90](1brc_lcrs.f90) -- A Fortran
 implementation in 136 LoC, and my first ever